Frequently Asked Questions about CrossFit High Tide:

 How many athletes do you have in each class?

-Right now, we cap all of our classes to 12 per instructor.
-In order to give a good class experience, we need to have the right trainer-to-athlete ratio and 12 seems to be the maximum that we can handle.
+Right now, we cap all of our classes to 16 per instructor.
+In order to give a good class experience, we need to have the right trainer-to-athlete ratio.
 Plus, the instructors need to be able to scale workouts effectively and we can’t do that if 30 people show up at once.
-Sometimes you’ll see more in a particular class and that’s because the workout is super-easy to administer (i.e. bodyweight or running).
+Sometimes you’ll see more in a particular class and that’s because the workout is easy to administer (i.e. bodyweight or running).

 I have an injury.
 Can I still participate?